 According to some versions of the story, it is Serqet who helps protect Isis and her infant son Horus when they are hiding from Set in the marshes of the delta.
 She is associated with the seven scorpions who act as a body guard for the mother and child and is sometimes named as the goddess who convinces Ra to stop the sun barque and help when Horus is poisoned by a magical snake sent by Set.
 Because of this story, she was thought to offer special protection to children and pregnant women from venomous animals.

 Serqet also protected Ra as he travelled though the underworld each night.
 She was said to watch over any dangerous twist in the path and was responsible for restraining the serpent Apep when he was imprisoned in the netherworld and protecting the sun god’s barqe from his attack.
 This protection was extended to everyone who made the difficult journey through the netherworld.

-In the tomb of Nefertari (wife of Ramsess II) the goddess welcomes the queen into the afterlife saying “(I am) Serqet, mistress of heaven and lady of all the gods.
-I have come before you, the King´s Great Wife, Mistress of the Two Lands, Lady of Upper and Lower Egypt, Nefertari, Beloved of Mut, Justified Before Osiris Who Resides in Abydos, and I have accorded you a place in the sacred land, so that you may appear gloriously in heaven like Ra.”
+In the tomb of Nefertari (above), the site o0f Rameses II, the goddess welcomes the queen into the afterlife saying “(I am) Serqet, mistress of heaven and lady of all the gods.
+I have come before you, the King’s Great Wife, Mistress of the Two Lands, Lady of Upper and Lower Egypt, Nefertari, Beloved of Mut, Justified Before Osiris Who Resides in Abydos, and I have accorded you a place in the sacred land, so that you may appear gloriously in heaven like Ra.”